-A wild animal ate her baby girl, but Lindy Chamberlain was charged with the crime.
+A wild animal ate her baby girl, but Lindy Chamberlain was charged with the child's murder and spent three years in jail for a crime she didn't commit.
 Sounds like something right out of a movie, right?
-Well, you wouldn't be wrong.
-Hollywood thought the story was so sensational that they made a movie about it.
+Well, you wouldn't be wrong-Hollywood thought the story was so sensational that they made a movie about it in 1988 called A Cry in the Dark.

 The year was 1980 and Lindy Chamberlain's day started ordinarily enough.
-The Australian family was on vacation, camping in Uluru.
+The Australian family was on vacation, camping in Uluru at a popular camping ground.
 Lindy was with her husband Michael, a minister, her two sons, and her 2-month-old daughter Azaria.
 The family was busy making a campfire, cooking food, and enjoying the great outdoors.
-On the eve of her disappearance, little Azaria was asleep in one of their tents.
-Suddenly, Lindy saw a dingo leaving her daughter's tent and became scared.
-When she went to check on her daughter, she discovered that the baby was gone.
+On the eve of her disappearance, little Azaria was asleep in one of the Chamberlain's tents.
+Suddenly, Lindy caught a glimpse of a dingo leaving her daughter's tent and when she went to check on her daughter, she discovered that the baby was gone.